espresso-cash/espresso-cash-public/packages/cryptoplease/README.md

 [<img src="https://cdn.animaapp.com/projects/60f68843e4a8f4765ef9aee6/releases/62063634af75239eab619754/img/apple-appstore@2x.png" width="153">](https://apps.apple.com/us/app/crypto-please/id1559625715)
 [<img src="https://cdn.animaapp.com/projects/60f68843e4a8f4765ef9aee6/releases/62063634af75239eab619754/img/googleplay-store@2x.png" width="153">](https://play.google.com/store/apps/details?id=com.pleasecrypto.flutter)

 Crypto Please Wallet is a the first crypto wallet that allows users to send crypto with just a link.
 You can send and receive any Solana tokens like SOL tokens and also SPL tokens.
-You can receive as well NFT!
-Our wallet is totally non-custodial which means that only you owns your funds.
+You can receive NFT as well!
+Our wallet is totally non-custodial which means that only you own your funds.
 Crypto Please Wallet is available on all platforms.

 Other features include:
 - Send Crypto with just a link